 At July 31, 1997, the Company employed 891 full-time employees, including approximately 51 professionals or managers, approximately 769 employees involved in collection, transfer and disposal operations, and 71 sales, clerical, data processing or other administrative employees.
 None of the Company's employees are represented by unions.
 The employees of SDS of PA, Inc., located in Wellsboro, Pennsylvania, which the Company acquired in January 1997, recently rejected a measure to select a union to represent the employees in labor negotiations with management.
-On October 9, 1997, the Company received notice that a petition had been filed with the National Labor Relations Board for an election to select a union to represent the production workers of the Company's tire recycling facility in Maine in labor negotiations with management.
-An election date of November 20, 1997 has been agreed upon by the parties.
-In addition, an unfair labor charge has been filed against the Company with the Region 1 office of the National Labor Relations Board in Boston,

-Massachusetts alleging that on the day the petition was received at the tire recycling facility, workers were improperly interrogated and/or threatened by local management.
-The Company has investigated the charges, and is seeking to resolve the charges.
 The Company is aware of no other organizational efforts among its employees.
 Through a labor utilization agreement, the Company utilizes the services of Clinton County employees at the Clinton County landfill.
 The Clinton County employees are represented by a labor union.
 The Company believes that its relations with its employees are good.

-Risk Management, Insurance and Performance or Surety Bonds The Company does not maintain insurance policies with respect to its exposure for environmental liability.
+Risk Management, Insurance and Performance or Surety Bonds

+The Company does not maintain insurance policies with respect to its exposure for environmental liability.
 The Company actively maintains environmental and other risk management programs which it believes are appropriate for its business.
 The Company's environmental risk management program includes evaluating existing facilities, as well as potential acquisitions, for environmental law compliance and operating procedures.
 The Company also maintains a worker safety program which encourages safe practices in the workplace.
 Operating practices at all Company operations stress minimizing the possibility of environmental contamination and litigation.